MetaMask/metamask-docs/docs/guide/create-dapp.md

 ### MetaMask "Installed" Dapp Flow

-Next we need to revist our `MetamaskClientCheck` function and do similar functionality of what we did in our "MetaMask Not Installed" block to now our "MetaMask Is Installed" block of code.
+Next we need to revisit our `MetamaskClientCheck` function and do similar functionality of what we did in our "MetaMask Not Installed" block to now our "MetaMask Is Installed" block of code.
 ``` javascript
 const MetamaskClientCheck = () => {
     //Now we check to see if Metmask is installed